iamkousikc-create18/LoanApprovalML/README.md

 🚀 Future Enhancements

-✔ Add Streamlit/HTML frontend
+✔ Deploy on Render/Railway/AWS
-✔ Connect database to store user requests
+✔ Add Streamlit/Flask frontend
-✔ Deploy on Render / Railway / AWS
+✔ Use database to store user requests
-✔ Add hyperparameter tuning for improvement
+✔ Apply hyperparameter tuning using GridSearchCV

 ---

-📌 Conclusion
+✅ Conclusion

-This project successfully combines Machine Learning and FastAPI to build a real-time Loan Approval Prediction System.
-With 98% accuracy and API integration, it can be used in financial services for faster and automated loan decisions.
+This project demonstrates a complete pipeline from data preprocessing (StandardScaler + MinMaxScaler), ML model training, evaluation, saving with pickle, and FastAPI deployment.
+With 98% accuracy and API integration, it provides an efficient and scalable loan approval prediction system.
 ---

 ✍ Author